 There’s a lot of sucking and licking when it comes to breastfeeding.
-On your baby’s part, that is. 😉 With all of that sucking and licking, it can really dry out your nipples and cause them to get chapped or even crack and bleed.
+On your baby’s part, that is. 😉 With all of that sucking and licking, it can dry out your nipples and cause them to get chapped or even crack and bleed.
 Ouch!
 No fun!
-That is why having some good nipple balm is something that every breastfeeding mama needs in her baby’s nursery and in her diaper bag.
+That is why having some good nipple balm is something that every breastfeeding mama needs in her baby’s nursery and diaper bag.
 I have Earth Mama’s Natural Nipple Butter.
-I know that it’s safe for me and my baby–lanolin free!!
+I know that it’s safe for my baby and me–lanolin-free!!
 It’s also the first Non-GMO Project Verified Nipple Cream!
-It will help me avoid experiencing nipple irritation, it will moisturize my nipples, and not cause any harm to baby.
+It will help me avoid experiencing nipple irritation, moisturize my nipples, and not cause any harm to baby.

 4. Nursing Pads